National Basketball Association: Celtics' dominance, league expansion and competition (1956–1979)

-Surging popularity (1979–1998)
+Surging popularity and Bulls' dynasty (1979–1998)

 The league added the ABA's three-point field goal beginning in 1979.
 That same year, rookies Larry Bird and Magic Johnson joined the Boston Celtics and Los Angeles Lakers respectively, initiating a period of significant growth of fan interest in the NBA.
 The two had faced each other in the 1979 NCAA Division I Basketball Championship Game, and they later played against each other in three NBA Finals (1984, 1985, and 1987).
 In the 10 seasons of the 1980s, Johnson led the Lakers to five titles while Bird led the Celtics to three titles.
 Also in the early 1980s, the NBA added one more expansion franchise, the Dallas Mavericks, bringing the total to 23 teams.
 Later on, Larry Bird won the first three three-point shooting contests.
 On February 1, 1984 David Stern became commissioner of the NBA.
 Stern has been recognized as playing a major role in the growth of the league during his career.

 Michael Jordan entered the league in 1984 with the Chicago Bulls, spurring more interest in the league.
 In 1988 and 1989, four cities got their wishes as the Charlotte Hornets, Miami Heat, Orlando Magic, and Minnesota Timberwolves made their NBA debuts, bringing the total to 27 teams.
-The Detroit Pistons won the back-to-back NBA Championships in 1989 and 1990, led by coach Chuck Daly and guard Isiah Thomas.
+The Detroit Pistons won back-to-back NBA championships in 1989 and 1990, led by coach Chuck Daly and guard Isiah Thomas.
 Jordan and Scottie Pippen led the Bulls to two three-peats in eight years during the 1991–1998 seasons.
 Hakeem Olajuwon won back-to-back titles with the Houston Rockets in 1994 and 1995.

 The 1992 Olympic basketball Dream Team, the first to use current NBA stars, featured Michael Jordan as the anchor, along with Bird, Johnson, David Robinson, Patrick Ewing, Scottie Pippen, Clyde Drexler, Karl Malone, John Stockton, Chris Mullin, Charles Barkley, and star NCAA amateur Christian Laettner.
 The team was elected to the Naismith Memorial Basketball Hall of Fame, while 11 of the 12 players (along with three out of four coaches) have been inducted as individuals in their own right.

 In 1995, the NBA expanded to Canada with the addition of the Vancouver Grizzlies and the Toronto Raptors.
 In 1996, the NBA created a women's league, the Women's National Basketball Association (WNBA).